SagarRathode/UNIX/README.md

                             13.Distributed UNIX Systems

-I read this book in a course taught by Dr. Vijay Gokhale.
+I read this book in a course taught by Dr. Vijay Gokhale.[AstroMedicomp.org]

 If you feel that corrections are required, feel free to create a PR! :)